Omkarmahanandia36/machine-learning-/README.md

-# machine-learning-
-A comprehensive machine learning repository covering everything from basic algorithms to advanced models, including projects, visualizations, and hands-on implementations.
 🚀 All-Age Machine Learning Repository
 Welcome to your one-stop destination for mastering Machine Learning!
 Whether you're a complete beginner or an experienced data scientist, this repo walks you through the entire journey of ML — from foundational concepts to production-ready projects.